ron-at-work/shenique/WOOCOMMERCE_API.md

 # WooCommerce API Integration Guide

-This document explains how to use the WooCommerce REST API integration in this Next.js application.
+This document exp ains how to use the WooCommerce REST API integration in this Next.js application.

 ## Setup